 Who We Are

-Kerrie joins us with a long history in professional cooking, catering, event planning, gardening and Farm to School coordination.
-She is passionate in her volunteer work in the community and schools schools with gardening and cooking connecting children to food education, nutrition, and sustainability.
-She lives in Burlington, VT with her husband, children and cats and puppy looks forward to cooking and gardening whenever possible.
+Kerrie brings a long history of professional cooking, catering, event planning, gardening and Farm to School coordination.
+She is passionate in her volunteer work with her community, school gardens, and classroom cooking and other non-profit youth organizations.
+She lives in Burlington, VT with her family and looks forward to cooking and gardening whenever possible.